 The hotel offers you 40 sunny rooms, from single to quadruple rooms.

-All the rooms are comfortable and well equipped, with bathroom, toilet, direct phone line, flat screen television, free wifi access.
+All the rooms are equipped with air-conditioning, comfortable and well equipped, with bathroom, toilet, direct phone line, flat screen television, free wifi access.
 You will find them ideal for relaxing after a day of exploring and visiting.

 The lounge, the bar lounge and the breakfast room all give you the opportunity of spending a pleasant moment in a warm and friendly atmosphere.
 You will appreciate the Provencal furniture typical of the region’s mansions.